 Finally, a forty-eight-hour or seventy-two-hour mandatory minimum DUI sentence can be served on home detention, also called DUI restrictive probation or house arrest.

-In Pennsylvania, there has been an increase in drug-related driving under the influence cases due to the legalization of medical marijuana, the widespread use of prescription medication, and the illegal drug epidemic.
-Penalties for your first DUI conviction include ____.
+As an experienced impaired driving lawyer, I have noticed a substantial increase in drug-related driving under the influence cases due to the legalization of medical marijuana, the widespread use of prescription medication, and the illegal drug epidemic.
+Also, based on my extensive experience in DUI court, I know how to beat a weed DUI.

 3rd DUI in PA